thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/application-shared-subscription.md

 * `+` is replaced by `slw` (single-lvl wildcard)

 **Note,** once the entity is created, you can not update the _partitions_ or _topic_ fields.
 So, think carefully about the needed topic and the number of partitions before you create the entity.
+It is recommended to create the entity with more partitions than fewer since then you can scale horizontally by adding new clients to the shared subscription.
-Otherwise, you will be required to delete improper entity and re-create it with the correct values.
+Otherwise, you will be required to delete the improper entity and re-create it with the correct values.

+For example, if you plan to have a topic to which 5 clients will be subscribed, it is better to configure the number of partitions by the factor of 5 (5, 10, 15).
+This will guarantee the load is distributed evenly by the subscribers.

 ##### Get all Application Shared Subscription entities